mahaaoo/react-native-maui/README.md

 [中文文档](https://github.com/mahaaoo/react-native-maui/blob/main/README.zh.md)

-This project contains the basic components commonly used in ReactNative, and the code is based on RN0.68.
+This project contains the basic components commonly used in ReactNative.
 All components are implemented by `funciton components` and `hooks`, coded in `typescript`.
 Animations and interactions are implemented by `react-native-reanimated`, `react-native-gesture-handler` and `react-native-svg`.

 > This project is developed by individuals, the stability and adaptability of the components cannot be guaranteed, please use with caution